 Often times spouses will use the pet as a kind of negotiating strategy, using the animal as a bargaining chip to gain the upper hand.
 Most attorneys will advise against this.
 The tactic is rarely effective and can often come back to hurt the aggressor throughout the divorce process.
 When it comes to a pet, it is often fairly obvious which of the spouses has the strongest emotional bond.
 A judge will most likely see this ploy for what it is.
 And once the aggressive party is perceived as having ill motives, the rest of the case may be negatively affected.
 Spouses who feel this tactic might offer an easy way to gain a “paw up” in negotiations might want to reconsider their strategy – it might just come back to “bite” them in the end.

 For advice on divorce and how it may affect your pets, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Law Offices of Korol and Velen, Certified Family Law Specialists